CleanBandits/single-action-resource-controllers-for-laravel-dingo-api/README.md

-# About Single Actions Resource Controllers for Laravel Dingo API
+# Single Actions Resource Controllers for Laravel Dingo API
 This package extends Dingo API with new feature - Route::resource combined with "Single Action Controllers".